Good Practices

 4. Use case ends

-The above use case is a typical representative of a "technical use case" - there is no user-system ping pong.
-This often tempts analysts to start describing implementation details, which should not be part of the use case - for example, "System marks the customer as inactive".
+The above use case is a typical representative of a "technical use case" – there is no user-system ping pong.
+This often tempts analysts to start describing implementation details, which should not be part of the use case – for example, "System marks the customer as inactive".
 For this reason, we always advise modeling this kind of use case as a secondary use case.
-This way, it will appear on the list of the user goals but will include just a short description of what is the goal the user expects.
+This way, it will appear on the list of user goals but will include just a short description of what the goal is that the user expects.
 The rest of the necessary information will be described in a separate activity.

 Tips for Writing Effective Use Cases